-“You need a relationship with an independent visual arts adviser to work hand-in-glove with your financial adviser and legal counsel to create a plan that takes into consideration the many variables to make the right decision for you," he says.
+“You need a relationship with an independent visual arts advisor to work hand-in-glove with your financial advisor and legal counsel to create a plan that takes into consideration the many variables to make the right decision for you," he says.

 In 2013, BBVA Compass began a partnership with Christie's to help its customers with decisions involving "treasure assets" such as art.
 According to a Deloitte report, wealthy individuals hold approximately 9.6 percent of their total net worth in assets such as fine art, so it is incredibly important to get the best possible advice.
 The partnership gives BBVA Compass clients access to experts in more than 40 categories of collectable assets.

 Capital gains taxes come into play when selling, says Zale.
 Here's an example: Let's say you purchased a collection for $100,000, but today it is appraised at $1 million.
 “That means you will have $900,000 in equity or appreciation," he says.
 “If you wanted to sell it outright, you'd be subject to capital gains tax on that entire $900,000."